NEW GEN Z 101: Unlock & Outlast Microtrends

 WTF Are NFTs—and Why Are They Everywhere?

 Haven’t heard about what NFTs are yet, or you’ve seen the term everywhere and aren’t entirely sure what they are?
 Here’s an explainer!
 It all started a few weeks ago when Grimes sold $6 million worth of digital artworks in an auction on online marketplace Nifty Gateway.
 Her highest selling piece was a one-of-a-kind video “Death of the Old” that involved flying cherubs, a cross, a sword, and glowing light set to one of her songs that sold for nearly $389K.
 In the same week, it was announced that rock band Kings of Leon would be the first band to release an album as an NFT.
 And other artists like Post Malone have since joined the bandwagon to auction off merch and a “private beer pong game.”
 Well, what are they?
 According to Esquire.com and The Verge, NFTs stand for “non-fungible tokens,” and they’re part of the “Ethereum blockchain.”
-So, they’re similar to Bitcoin, but NFTs are a unique type of cryptocurrency in that by having one, it’s telling someone else that you “own something” virtually—like a digital art piece—and you can trade it in.
+So, they’re similar to Bitcoin, but NFTs are a unique on its own and by having one, it’s telling someone else that you “own something” virtually—like a digital art piece—and you can trade it in.
 It’s like (very, very.
 Expensive) a digital arcade ticket that can be traded for a digital prize.
 But if you do, you’ll get an entirely different piece in return.
 Basically, NFTs can be anything digital, like drawings, music, or even “your brain downloaded and turned into an AI.”
 This week, artist Beeple also sold an NTF artwork for $69 million.
 (Yes, $69 MILLION.)
 Social media and especially the meme industries starting to get into the NFT game: Earlier this week, the creator of the original “Bad Luck Brian” meme sold the digital ownership of it as an NFT on another online marketplace Foundation, while the Nyan The Nyan Cat meme sold for almost $600K a few weeks earlier.
 Twitter CEO Jack Dorsey auctioned off ownership of the first-ever tweet to benefit charity.
 Meanwhile, brands and influencers are getting into NFTs too: Taco Bell launched a collection of crypto art and GIFs for $1 each, and they sold out within half an hour.
 Now, they’re being resold for thousands of dollars.
 Meanwhile, YouTuber Logan Paul recently sold $5 million worth of NFTs, while Elijah Daniel launched a set of “parody NFTs” with The Clout Market, which he describes as “like the stock market, but for investing in humans.”
 The “humans” that he currently has available for “investing” are eight satirical Pokémon-esque non-fungible tokens based on popular influencers and celebs like “Jarmes Charlies” (1,000 cards available) or “Elon Muskular” (five cards).
 However, despite their recent virality on the web, not everyone is happy about them.
 Many have expressed their worry about how NFTs aren’t environmentally friendly because of the amount of the energy they use to be created, and despite some people thinking that it can benefit the music industry, some smaller and indie performers are pushing back against them.
 Some art deals and auction houses are also showing disdain toward the concept.
 Regardless of what side of the discourse you fall on or whether you think it’s just a passing fad, NFTs seem to be the cryptocurrency of the moment.

 Links We’re Passing: